lgaudencio/brain-tumor-detection/README.md

 User Story:

 * As a client, I want to obtain a report from the ML predictions on new MRI scans.

+## ML Business Case

+* The client is looking for an ML model that can detect if a brain MRI scan has the presence of a tumour or not.

+* The aim is to provide the stakeholders with a fast and reliable detector for brain tumours.

+* The output from the model will be a classification label which will indicate if the MRI scan is healthy or tumour.

+* Heuristics: At present, all MRI scans are inspected manually.
+In the UK, patients have to wait an average of 1-2 weeks before getting their MRI scan results.
+By healthcare professionals using this ML model, we can expect patients to get their diagnosis quicker.

+* Initially, the evaluation of the success of this model will be based on the accuracy percentage displayed once the model has been trained.

+* A more pinpointed level of accuracy will be put forward by the stakeholders, but it should be noted that the dataset that is provided could have limitations.
+As the accuracy of the model increases, the level of service and care to the patient will also increase.

+* Although an ML accuracy between 70-90% is considered good, in healthcare a level of 97% or greater must be reached.
+This can ensure that a correct medical diagnosis is achieved.